someparty/someparty/source/articles/2019-11-17-overworked.html.markdown

 [Listen: The Mark Vodka Group - *A New Record* @ Bandcamp](http://markvodka.bandcamp.com/album/a-new-record "#")

-This September, the esoteric Toronto singer/songwriter [Louie Short](https://louieshort.bandcamp.com/) released *Cherry, cherry*, a 12-song full-length of alt-pop gems.
+This September, the esoteric Toronto singer-songwriter [Louie Short](https://louieshort.bandcamp.com/) released *Cherry, cherry*, a 12-song full-length of alt-pop gems.
 Short's material runs the emotional gamut.
 Sometimes that results in rootsy sing-alongs, peppered with unexpected stops and tinged with an underlying darkness.
 A few tracks over you'll find Short building tunes that play like some unheralded 70s pop-rock classic, with the piano-driven "[Beautality](https://louieshort.bandcamp.com/track/beautality)" leading the way.

 While Short's home recordings bear some bedroom pop signifiers, twitchy electronic elements top among them, his almost unexpectedly confident vocals catapult them somewhere else.
 Short's R&B croon puts a cool, urbanite edge on songs like "Main Dogs" and "Baby."